BLOG

 When a movement like this is rolled out, it will without a doubt face resistance from other employees and stakeholders in the company.
 The key is to understand how to overcome it, starting with involvement.
 Nobody wants to be left out—it’s a shitty feeling.
 You know that cliche about how the one awkward kid never gets picked for dodgeball in gym class?
 He never wants to play because he's always excluded!
 And he misses out on all the wonderful things about pegging your classmates with a painful rubber ball.

-Maybe that’s just a lost memory we’re reliving, but the point is you want them on your team to join in the fun.
-Perhaps a more professional example would be with KICKBOX at Swisscom (those became part of the Jury for the final pitches), creating quick wins and making them known in the company to gain support from the C-Level and protect the budget of the movement.
+Maybe that’s just a lost memory we’re reliving, but the point is you want the different stakeholders and employees on your team to join in the fun.
+Perhaps a more professional example would be with KICKBOX Intrapreneurship at Swisscom (where people from across the organization became part of the Jury for the final pitches), creating quick wins and making them known in the company to gain support from the C-Level and protect the budget of the movement.

 Bottom line: Teamwork makes the dreamwork.